 Israel and World Jewry Committee

-The Israel and World Jewry Committee
+About The Israel and World Jewry Committee

-The Israel and World Jewry Committee was reconstituted in 2007 and has been in existence for almost a decade.
+The Israel and World Jewry Committee was reconstituted in 2007 and has been in existence for over a decade.
 The goal of this Committee from the beginning has been to put Israel and concerns about Israel on the Temple Isaiah agenda by looking at Israel from different perspectives, so that we can have meaningful dialogue about Israel, our Jewish homeland.

 We have heard groups like AIPAC, J Street, The American Jewish Committee, Professor Firestone, as he explored the Jewish/ Muslim relationship, The New Israel Fund, Rabbi Doug Kahn, who helped us understand the BDS movement, Andy David, the Consul General of Israel and many more.
 Over the years, we have collaborated with other groups such as Anshei Isaiah, Women of Isaiah, JCRC, the Federation, the Contra Costa JCC, Congregation B’nai Shalom, Beth Chaim, as well as other groups.
 The presentations have been to large engaged audiences listening to the perspectives of these groups and engaging in lively and insightful discussions.